Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 *Travlendar+ helps its users to schedule their personal life appoinment and shold be as much open and accessible as possible even with the absence of Internet*

-#) The 'Calendar' function should be accessible on the App even if the Mobile is in Offline Mode.
+#) The 'Calendar' function should be accessible on the App even if the phone is without Internet.
 #) (**optional**) A pdf description of the 'Best Route' can be downloaded on the Travelndar+ Broswer.
 #) (**optional**) User can import a 'Calendar' configuration package and simply update his/her personal schedule of appointments.